XenitAB/terraform-modules/modules/kubernetes/linkerd/README.md

 ### Linkerd CNI

-The [Linkerd CNI](https://linkerd.io/2.10/features/cni/) is required to if the linkerd-proxy sidecar isn't allowed to be root, which happens if using OPA-Gatekeeper.
+The [Linkerd CNI](https://linkerd.io/2.10/features/cni/) is required to if the linkerd-proxy sidecar isn't allowed to be root, which happens if using Gatekeeper.

 ## Requirements